-Ms Mbamalu said the group, in its pre-election findings, observed that voters’ inducement through the distribution of money and gifts was visible in the state.
+According to Ms Mbamalu, WTV pre-election findings, observed that voters’ inducement through the distribution of money and gifts was visible in the state.

-She said there was urgent need for all electoral actors to intensify campaign to discourage the act of voter bribery before and during the election.
+She said there was urgent need for all election stakeholders especially political parties to intensify campaign to discourage the act of voter bribery before and during the election.

 She also urged political parties and their candidates to act within the ambits of the law and promote a positive political culture that would enhance peaceful election.